neurobin/rnm/rnm.md

 -ifp *positive-integer*
 : Index is a floating point decimal value.
 This sets the precision.

--l *positive-integer*, -sl *positive-integer*
-: Start Line number in name string file.
-If it's smaller the end line number, the line number is incremented in each iteration and if it's greater than end line number, line number will be decremented in each iteration till it reaches end line number

--lv *positive-integer*, -slv *positive-integer*
-: Same as *-l* or *-sl*, except it reverses their meaning.

--el *positive-integer*
-: End line number.
-Line number to stop renaming from.
--elv *positive-integer*
-: Same as *-el*, except  it reverses their meaning.

 -dp *integer*
 : Depth of folder. -1(any negative number) means unlimited depth i.e all files and subdirectories will be included.
 Other values may be 0 1 2 3 etc...
 Default depth is *0*, i.e directory contents will be ignored.

 -fo
 : File only mode.
-Only files are renamed (not directory).
-Goes to subdirectory/s if depth (*-dp*) is set to *1* or greater.
+Only files are renamed (no directory or link).
+Goes to subdirectory/s if depth (*-dp*) is greater than 0 or negative.

 -do
 : Apply rename on directory only.

--ed
+Goes to subdirectories if depth is greater than 0 or negative.

+-lo
+: Link only mode.
+Goes to subdirectories if depth is greater than 0 or negative.

+-xd
-: Apply rename on files only, exclude any and all directory and their contents.
-This option is equivalent to file only mode with a zero (*0*) depth value.
+: Exclude directory.
+Exclude any and all directories and their contents.
+The depth value *-dp* will have no effect if this option is given.
+This is by default equivalent to file+link only mode if not overridden by other options.

+-xf
+: Exclude file.
+Depth value *-dp* is respected and goes to subdirectories if depth is greater than 0 or negative.
+This is by default equivalent to directory+link only mode if not overridden by other options.

+-xl
+: Exclude link.
+Depth value *-dp* is respected and goes to subdirectories if depth is greater than 0 or negative.
+This is by default equivalent to directory+file only mode if not overridden by other options.

+-fl
+: Set follow link flag.
+After passing this option, any file that is a link will be followed to their original target.
+If there are multiple links associated, only the end target (the original) will be renamed.
+This option must be passed before the file path that needs to be followed.
+Passing it after the file path will have no effect on the previous files.

+-nfl
+: Unset follow link flag.
+After this option is passed, previously set *--follow-link* flag will be unset and symbolic links after this point will not be followed unless it gets overridden by another *-fl* option.

 -cd
 : Count directory in reserved index, regardless of other options.
-Reserves indexes for directories even if it is File Only mode.
+Reserves indexes for directories even if it is file only or link only mode.

 -cf
 : Count file in reserved index, regardless of other options.
-Reserves indexes for files even if it is Directory Only mode.
+Reserves indexes for files even if it is directory only or link only mode.

+-cl
+: Count link in reserved index, regardless of other options.
+Reserves indexes for links even if it is directory only or file only mode.

 -s
 : Sort files in natural order (Human perceivable order).
 This option can be modified to use other sorting methods.
 For example: *-s/g* or *--sort/g* will sort the file in general (alphabetical) order.
 Other options are *-s/n* (Natural sort), *-s/none* (No sort).